goatplatform/goatdb/docs/concepts.md

 **sys**: Reserved for system-level operations.
 This type should not be used in application code.

-**data**: A general-purpose repository for storing user data.
+**data**: A general-purpose repository for storing the main application data.

-**user**: A repository for user-specific data, such as settings and preferences.
+**user**: Used for user-specific data, such as settings, private collections, etc.

 ## System Repositories